Pel Mel: History

-Jane McGee left the group in February 1981 and Craig Robertson replaced O'Meara on bass guitar late that year.
+Jane McGee left the group in February 1981 to travel and Craig Robertson replaced O'Meara on bass guitar late that year.
 The band performed their single on the national TV pop music show, Countdown.
 The track was subsequently re-mastered and re-released through GAP Records in June.
 Debbie Muir of The Canberra Times, described how, "The original pressing suffered from the inevitable effects of bringing out a disc on the cheap, but the song was a classic... a new pressing which has given heaps more oomph to the record, making it worth buying and listening to."
-During 1981 Judy and Jane McGee, Dunne and Weston formed a side project, the Limp, which issued a single, "Marked Man", in that year.
-That group's membership included another McGee sibling, Tim on synthesiser.

 Pel Mel issued two more singles, "Head Above Water" (December 1981) and "Blind Lead the Blind" (November 1982).
 By July of that year they had supported the Australian leg of a tour by Elvis Costello, taking in Sydney, Melbourne and Adelaide.
 McGee told Heather P of Tharunka, "The exposure was good because a lot of people (and industry people) got to see the band, even though they didn't choose to.
 A lot of people had heard of the band but had never seen us play, so it was good in that respect."
 They released their debut album, Out of Reason, in December 1982 via GAP/EMI.
 It was produced by Tony Cohen and McFarlane felt, "[it] boasted an appealing sound as displayed on the singles."

 Robertson left early in 1983.
 They toured extensively, playing alongside local bands, the Reels, Mental as Anything and the Birthday Party, as well as supporting international acts New Order and the Fall.
 Pel Mel's second album, Persuasion, was recorded by Dunne on vocals, bass guitar and guitar, Jude McGee on vocals, keyboards and saxophone and Weston on drums with new member, Paul Davies, on guitar.
 It was also produced by Cohen and was released by GAP/CBS in October 1983, which "highlighted the band's increasing confidence and maturing songwriting skills.
 It featured a couple of the band's most captivating songs."